TadayoshiCarvajal/MovieBuddy/README.md

 # MovieBuddy
-An application designed to assist Vloggers with editing their videos.
+An application designed to assist Content Creators with editing their videos.